-- Hoof problems are severe problem in places with intensive (indoor) dairy farming, with high milk yield per cow. - Cattle are kept on hard, often wet and dirty concrete floors, which increases the risk of spreading bacteria. - Now dairy farming is becoming less traditional, hoof problems will start to occur more often in Uganda.
+- Hoof problems are severe problem in places with intensive (indoor) dairy farming, with high milk yield per cow. - Cattle are kept on hard, often wet and dirty concrete floors, which increases the risk of spreading bacteria. - Cattle will have high rations to fulfil their needs to produce a lot of milk, which will demand a lot of their metabolism. - Now dairy farming is becoming less traditional, hoof problems will start to occur more often in Uganda.